IBM/db2developerextension-about/docs/the-basics/creating-a-database-connection.md

           sudo docker ps

    b.
 Expected output:
-      - Db2 container running
+      - Db2 container status is running.
-      - Port `50001` exposed
+      - Port `50001` is exposed and accessible from your Windows system.

 #### Installed dependencies